 Get rid of those clothes that don’t fit you, including the too-tight jeans that make you feel squished and bloated and feel fat.

 Stop buying clothes in the smaller size.
 That is a sure-fire way to ‘feel fat’.

 If you want to look good and feel good, buy clothes that fit, regardless of the number on the label.
 No one else can see the size.

 6. You don’t need to love your body.

 Feeling fat has nothing to do with your weight.
 It’s got everything to do with how you feel about yourself.

-You can spend the rest of your life ‘feeling fat’, worrying about your weight or you can decide that the best thing you can do for yourself is to love your body and be healthy.
+You can spend the rest of your life ‘feeling fat’, worrying about your weight or you can decide that the best thing you can do for yourself is to accept your body.

-And for the record… loving your body is not code for ‘giving up’.
+And for the record… accepting your body is not code for ‘giving up’.
 In fact, it’s the opposite.
 When you love your body, you start to take better care of yourself.